Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

 - Barnes has taken 9.6 shots per game this season and made 4.6 per game, which account for 10.9% and 10.5%, respectively, of his team's total.

-- He's put up 4.3 threes per game, or 11.5% of his team's shots from beyond the arc this season.
+- Barnes is averaging 4.3 three-point field goal attempts per game this season, which is 11.5% of his team's tries from beyond the arc.

-- Barnes' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- Giving up 117.1 points per contest, the Warriors are the 21st-ranked squad in the league defensively.

-- Conceding 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the league.

-- In terms of assists, the Warriors are ranked 15th in the league, allowing 25.7 per contest.
+- Defensively, the Warriors are ranked 21st in the NBA, allowing 117.1 points per game.

-- Looking at 3-pointers, the Warriors are 23rd in the league, conceding 12.9 makes per contest.
+- On the glass, the Warriors are 15th in the NBA, allowing 43.3 rebounds per contest.

+- The Warriors give up 25.7 assists per game, 15th-ranked in the NBA.

 Harrison Barnes vs. the Warriors